geolaurajaimes/gislaura/a01webdevelopment/w01_virtualmachine.md

 ![imagen](../a00templates/img/img31.png)
 - Name firewall rule, set the port and click create
 ![imagen](../a00templates/img/img32.png)
+4.2 Setting a Windows Firewall Rule to allow ArcGIS Server Management Ports
+- *This must be completed on the server itself, not on your local computer*

 ## Step02_Log in the machine
 In the row of the list of VM intances, there is a column called Connect/RDP ▼ > set windows password